gaehlerm/SoftwareEngineering/README.md

 Having a domain model is a great asset.
 It forces you to understand the problem really well and write the core of your code first.
 At the same time, it prevents you from getting lost in low level details at the beginning of the development.

 ## Estimating complexity

-// this section here seems odd... remove it completely? estimation is treated in the agile section as well.

 Estimating complexity of a task is extremely difficult.
 Not only from a technical point of view, but also due to pressure from management.